gdrosos/iac-bug-study-artifact/README.md

 ```

 To produce the second plot of Figure 10,
-which represents the system state requirements of state dependent bugs,
+which represents the system state requirements of state dependent bugs with unmanaged state,
 run:

 ```bash